prettier/prettier-vscode/README.md

 A list of [glob patterns](https://code.visualstudio.com/api/references/vscode-api#GlobPattern) to register Prettier formatter.
 Typically these will be in the format of `**/*.abc` to tell this extension to register itself as the formatter for all files with the `abc` extension.
 This feature can be useful when you have [overrides](https://prettier.io/docs/en/configuration.html#configuration-overrides) set in your config file to map custom extensions to a parser.

-It is likely will need to also update your prettier config.
+It is likely you will need to also update your prettier config.
 For example, if I register the following document selector by itself, Prettier still won't know what to do with that file.
 I either need a Prettier extension that formats `.abc` file format or I need to configure Prettier.

 ```json
 {